 The Treasurer said that the accounts were available on the website.
 He advised that BDO had kindly agreed to continue in the role as the Association’s accountants.

-It was noted that there had been a small profit on income from the Annual Dinner, due to decreased expenditure on the Speaker for 2016.
+It was noted that there had been an increase in expenditure during the year, mainly relating to consultancy fees required in order to implement tasks included in the pwc report and a deficit in income from the Annual Dinner, due to increased expenditure on the speaker.

-Overall the net surplus for the year was £4,431.
-This compared with a surplus for the previous year ended June 2015 of £4,431.
+Overall the net deficit for the year was £25,106.00.
+This compared with a surplus for the previous year ended June 2016 of £3,998.00.
+The Treasurer advised that going forward a break even position should be achieved taking into account the one off costs incurred in 2016/17, forecast future expenditure with Cutts-Watson Consulting and the additional income from the fee increases from 2017/18.

 The Treasurer expressed his thanks to the auditors BDO.
 The Treasurer also thanked the Permanent Secretary for her assistance during the year.